ec209/re-team-manual/source/documentation/prometheus-for-gds-paas/index.md

 Set to be CloudFoundry app guid, bearer token is used to authorise the connection to the /metrics endpoint for metrics exporters running on PaaS - [EC2 Nginx config](https://github.com/alphagov/prometheus-aws-configuration-beta/blob/master/terraform/modules/prom-ec2/prometheus/cloud.conf#L67).

 #### auth-proxy
 Basic auth is used to protect inbound access to Prometheus [EC2 Nginx config] (https://github.com/alphagov/prometheus-aws-configuration-beta/blob/master/terraform/modules/prom-ec2/prometheus/cloud.conf#L83-L110), unless the origin of the inbound requests are from office IPs.
+Basic auth is needed so Grafana, which does not have a static IP, can access Prometheus.

 ### AWS session manager